 You’ll learn healthy coping skills while in inpatient drug rehab that you can draw upon throughout recovery.
 Some of these may include mindfulness, fitness, healthy nutrition and expressing yourself in creative ways like writing, music or art.
 Through therapeutic approaches like cognitive behavioral therapy, our clinicians will help you change negative thought patterns and behaviors.
 You’ll develop productive ways of dealing with stress.

 We offer opportunities to put your new recovery skills into practice in various real-world social situations.
 Depending on the Promises treatment program you attend, you may engage in volunteer work in the community and participate in outings such as bowling, shopping, movies and dining out.
 These situations help you experience everyday activities while in treatment with the support of your clinical team and peers.

-When you attend treatment at one of our mental health and drug rehabs, you become part of our Promises family for life.
+When you attend one of our residential drug rehabs or mental health treatment programs, you become part of our Promises family for life.
 We have an extensive alumni network that offers invaluable peer support and accountability in recovery.
 Many of our treatment programs offer alumni and aftercare groups as well as regular alumni events and outings.

 Continuing Care Planning